History of Wat Thai

 The First Thai Temple in America (1971)

-On July 6, 1971 (2514 B.E.), a suburban house on Sepulveda Boulevard was converted into a residence for monks.
-This date was regarded unofficially as the beginning of the first Thai Buddhist temple in the United States.
+On July 6, 1971 (2514 B.E.), a suburban house on Sepulveda Boulevard was converted into the first Thai Buddhist temple in the United States.
+This modest beginning marked a historic milestone for the Thai-American community.

 Moving to Cantara Street (1972)